 To do so, they will need to affiliate with an existing retail partner because of current state law.

-But whether DraftKings and FanDuel change Nevada’s sports betting culture with their online-forward products or if they become another brand on a sportsbook on The Strip remains to be seen.
+But whether DraftKings and FanDuel change Nevada’s sports betting culture with their online-forward products or become just another brand on a sportsbook on The Strip remains to be seen.

 The only certainty, experts say, is that the companies will eventually be there.
 Gaming company executives always want to be, said Brendan Bussmann, director of government affairs of Global Market Advisors, noting how Genting and Resorts World merged to purchase Echelon Place in Las Vegas 2013.